open-edge-insights/eii-messagebus/python/docs/publish_subscribe_tutorial.md

-## Publish/Subscribe Tutorial
+# Publish/Subscribe Tutorial

-The following tutorial will cover how to do publish/subscribe messaging using the EII Message Bus.
+The following tutorial will cover how to do publish/subscribe messaging using the Message Bus.
 The outcome of this tutorial will be two Python scripts, one of which will publish messages and the other which will subscribe to messages.

+>**Note:** In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights.
+This is due to the product name change of EII as OEI.

 To start, we will create a script named, `publisher.py`.
 To start, we will add a few necessary imports which will be utilized later in the tutorial.